The Complete List…

 At the turn of the century, this small shoe manufacturer was on track to become one of the biggest climbing shoe brands on the continent, however, a series of accidents and unfortunate events (including the death of John Bachar, a co-founder of Acopa USA) slowed the momentum of the company.

 While its story started in Guadalajara, Mexico, Acopa is now based in San Diego.
+They offer some of the best shoe customization options I have ever seen, which is very cool.

 Black Diamond was officially born in 1989, the golden years of the climbing revolution.
 Black Diamond might be a household name now, but this company started from very humble beginnings at the hands of, the now legendary, Yvon Chouinard.